stefanwittwer/webflow-app-template-react/README.md

 ### Installation

+Run this command in your terminal in the project root directory to install its dependencies:

 ```
 yarn
 ```

-Run this to install dependencies in this project.

 ### Running a development server

 ```
-$ yarn dev
+yarn dev
 ```

 The above command does a few things: